 You’ll see it’s not connected to other nodes by a transition, so right now it can’t be used in the workflow.
 Delete the existing transition and then you can make new transitions to direct the flow of your workflow (see more about transitions below if you’re not sure what they’re for or how to use them in Kaleo Designer).

 That’s it.
-Of course, if you drag, say, a Task node onto the canvas, you’ll want to configure it.
+Of course, if you drag, say, a Task node onto the canvas, it must be configured.

 Now you know how to add nodes to the workflow definition.
 By default you have three things added to your canvas: a start node, a transition, and an end node.
 Think of the EndNode as the point in the workflow where an asset reaches the Approved status.
-The StartNode is the point at which the asset goes from the Draft status to Pending.
-You might decide to name your nodes to reflect what’s going on in each one.
-To name a node, just double click it, and its Settings are displayed.
+The StartNode is where the asset goes from the Draft status to Pending.
+You might decide to name your nodes to reflect what’s happening in each one.
+To name a node, double click it, and its Settings appear.
 Then double click the value of the Name property and you can edit the name.
 Click Save when you’re done.